 As people age, often they have issues with long-term or short-term memory, or both.
-It’s often a scary thing that family suspects to be Alzheimer’s but could just be normal aging and lack of engaging the brain to keep it working.
+It’s often a scary thing that family suspects to be Alzheimer’s or dementia but it could just be normal memory loss as we age. and lack of engaging the brain to keep it working.
 The family can get him tested or try to help him with memory exercises.

 Memory loss as we age is a normal thing but keep working at memory issues and recalling events and stories from recent to longer ago.